imixs/imixs-saga/README.md

     http://[YOURSERVER]/imixs-microservice/model

-If no model version is yet deployed, you can create and upload a new BPMN Model using the Imixs-BPMN-Modeller.
+If no model version is yet deployed, you can create and upload a new BPMN Model using the [Imixs-BPMN-Modeller](http://www.imixs.org/doc/modelling/index.html).

 ## How to Manage a Process Instance

-The following section includes some short examples how to create, process and verify a workflow instance managed by the Imxis-Workflow Microservicve.
-See the [Imixs-Workflow Project](http://www.imixs.org/doc/restapi/index.html) for more information.
+The following section includes some short examples how to create, process and verify a workflow instance managed by the Imxis-Workflow Microservice.
+See the [Imixs-Workflow Rest API](http://www.imixs.org/doc/restapi/index.html) for more information.

 **NOTE:** you need to authenticate against the rest service.
-Use the default user 'admin' and the default password 'adminadmin' to test
+Use the default user 'admin' and the default password 'adminadmin' for testing.

-###Open the Task List
+### Open the Task List
 Each user involved in a business process has a personal task list (called the 'worklist').
 You can request the task list for the current user by the following Rest API URL:

     http://[YOURSERVER]/imixs-microservice/workflow/worklist